What does the treatment involve?

 Once the pterygium is removed, can it come back again?

 Yes, although a sophisticated technique is used, the percentage of recurrences is very low, under 5%.
-It is necessary that the patient follows their corticosteroid and antibiotic treatment properly during the postoperative period, avoid sun exposure and have an irritated eye for the first few months or even a year after surgery.
+It is necessary that the patient follows their corticosteroid and antibiotic treatment properly during the postoperative period, avoiding sun exposure and irritation of the eye for the first few months or even a year after surgery.

-Are there alternative treatments if it comes back again?
+Are there alternative treatments if the pterygium comes back again?

-If the pterygium comes back again and the conjunctival graft, which is the best tissue we can apply as a graft in pterygium surgery, cannot be used, then alternative grafts can be used, such as amniotic membrane, the membrane that covers the placenta and has antibiotic, anti-inflammatory and reparative properties.
+If the pterygium comes back again and the conjunctival graft, which is the best tissue we can apply as a graft in pterygium surgery, cannot be used, then alternative grafts can be used, such as amniotic membrane, the membrane that covers the placenta.
+It has antibiotic, anti-inflammatory and reparative properties.
 In any case, studies demonstrate the superiority of the conjunctiva graft compared to using amniotic membrane.
-In cases of mild reccurence, drugs can be used, such as a direct injection of thereof into the area where the pterygium starts to recurr.
+In cases of mild reccurence, drugs can be used, such as a direct injection thereof into the area where the pterygium starts to recurr.
 These are vascular growth inhibitors, such as Bevacizumab.
-Radiotherapy was used in the past, but is not currently used, however, there are drug treatments to avoid growth, in cases were the growth itself is small.
+Radiotherapy was used in the past, but it is not currently used.
+However, there are drug treatments to avoid growth, in cases were the growth itself is small.